Arunachal: BJP, Congress, AAPSU appeal govts for safe release of 5 youths reportedly abducted by PLA

 Government of India and respective state Governments, should give much importance to them through development of roads, telecommunications ,health and education.
 If all this get developed then automatically border will be sealed ,” the MP said.

-APCC General Secretary Toko Mina in a media interaction has demanded immediate clarification of the issue through press/media and the loal administration should immediate register of FIR in the matter.
+APCC General Secretary Toko Mina in a media interaction has demanded immediate clarification on the issue and the loal administration should immediate register an FIR in this matter.

-Mina said, it is a unfortunate incident that the public are being informed through media and social media due to which the people are shocked.
-She question the administration to clarify whether the five youths were porters or local youths and why the Indian army have been kept silence for days together, either Indian army or state and central govt should immediately take necessary action to release our youths from the counterpart.
+Mina said, it is very unfortunate, that the public are being informed through media and social media and the govt agencies even the army is also keep silence over the issue.
+She asked the administration to clarify whole thing about the inciden and immediately take necessary action to release our youths from the counterpart.
 Mina said.

 All Arunachal Pradesh Students Union (AAPSU) President Hawa Bagang in a interaction to the media said that whatever the incident has happened is highly condemnable.
-He said that the local youths should have ben in large scale should be recruited in the Arunachal Scouts and they need to be deployed in international bordering with China(Tibet), Bhutan and other including Assam boundary so that our local youths know better about the terrain and activities in the mountain roads.
+He said that the local youths in large scale should be recruited in the Arunachal Scouts and they need to be deployed in international border with China(Tibet), Bhutan and other including Assam boundary so that our local youths know better about the terrain and activities in the mountain roads.
 Bagang said.

 Watch Video